adriaFreixasWb/git-calisthenics/docs/Session7.md

  **/secrets.*
 ```

 Now stage, commit and push.
-Once pushed, got to your git web interface and check if the file is there.
+Once pushed, go to your git web interface and check if the file is there.

 ## Untracking a file